Gulshan-11/InvoiceApp/README.md

 ```

-- For now, Onlu update of the row works.
+- For now, Only update of the row works.
 I have not completed the add functionality.